denisenepraunig/nes-development/README.md

 # NES Development
 Ressources for NES development.
-Currently focusing on assembly language, nesasm and development on Mac.
+Currently focusing on assembly language but looking into C, too, nesasm and development on Mac.

 The NES uses the 6502 processor and was programmend in assembly.